 3. Find broken links

-Ideally, find them on an industry-relevant website, and message the webmaster.
-Suggest pages from your site instead.
+Use a tool like Screaming Frog to identify broken links on a website.
+Ideally, look for them on an industry-relevant website, and message the webmaster.
+Suggest pages from your site to replace the broken link.

 4. Contribute to industry roundups

-Try HARO requests and other requests for professional opinions.
-Oftentimes, they include a link to your site for readers to find more information.
+You have helpful information and expertise that others want.
+Sites like HARO requests provide a place for you to connect with people seeking professional opinions.
+Oftentimes, they will include a link to your site for readers to find more information.

 5. Be a resource for students